AMWA-TV/is-device-configuration/docs/IS-04 interactions.md

 Control interfaces MUST use the URN `urn:x-nmos:control:configuration` to identify all Devices which implement the Configuration API, and the URLs required to access them.
 For more details see [NMOS Device Control Types](https://specs.amwa.tv/nmos-parameter-registers/branches/main/device-control-types/).

-**Example 1**: The ‘controls’ attribute of the NMOS Device of a simple Node with a single Configuration API instance
+**Example 1**: The ‘controls’ attribute of the NMOS Device of a simple Node with a single Configuration API instance.

 ```json
 {